awslabs/aws-mysql-jdbc/README.md

         // Failure happens within the transaction and the driver failover to another instance successfully. if (e.getSQLState().equalsIgnoreCase("08007")) {
-          // Re-config the connection, re-start the transaction setInitialSessionState(conn);
+          // Re-config the connection, re-start the transaction. setInitialSessionState(conn);
           // Re-execute every queries that were inside the transaction. retries++;

         } else {
-          // If some other exception occurs, rollback the transaction and throw the exception conn.rollback();
+          // If some other exception occurs, rollback the transaction and throw the exception. conn.rollback();
           throw e;
         }